Happy holiday hosting

 - Make vegie, bean or yoghurt based dips – we’ve got some lovely recipes here

 - Add some colour to your trays.
-Add vegie sticks, olives and cherry tomatoes to your antipasti platters
+Add vegie sticks, olives and cherry tomatoes to your antipasto platters

 - Bowls of fancy flavoured popcorn are great to nibble on

-- Offer lower alcohol options like light beer, reduced alcohol wine/ sparkling and punch with plenty of juice and ice
+- Offer lower-alcohol options like light beer, reduced-alcohol wine/sparkling and punch with plenty of sparkling water and ice

 - Put bottles of water in the same esky as the booze – it’ll remind people to take a break and hydrate

 - Make a fancy non-alcoholic drink.
-We’ve got some beautiful ideas here, including the festive-coloured strawberry and mint sparkling drink.
+We’ve got some beautiful ideas here, including the festive pineapple sparkler

 - Roast vegies are crazy good in salads.
-Roast pumpkin, onion and zucchini in your favourite spice mix, add some feta and baby spinach and boom.
-Terrific with roast beef.
+Use roast pumpkin, onion and zucchini tossed in your favourite spice mix, add some feta and baby spinach and boom.
+Terrific with roast beef!

 - Add some fruit.
-Currants in a rice salad, green apple in a coleslaw, mango in a salsa
+Currants are nice in a rice salad, green apple is great in a coleslaw and mango goes a treat in a salsa

 - Dress(ing) it up.
 Swap half the mayo for yoghurt in a creamy dressing, and use less oil and more citrus in vinaigrettes.
-Remember to wait till the last minute to make sure you don’t end up with a soggy mess
+Remember to wait until the last minute to add the dressing to make sure you don’t end up with a soggy mess

 Want more tips on how to “hero” your vegies?
 Click here.